Staff

 The blend of skills in entrepreneurship, education, and mental health enables me to be a versatile and impactful leader.

-I am currently certified in Crisis Intervention Prevention (CPI) and CPR and serve on the CPI/CPR team at Renner Academy.
+Certified in Crisis Intervention Prevention (CPI) and CPR and serve on the CPI/CPR team at Renner Academy

 Terry Snow